-- Failing to show up to your mandated court date
+- Failing to show up for a mandated court date

 - Failing to obey court orders